Skip to main content

 Attribution

-Unlike the standard attribution system, control group results are based on what a shopper has viewed, but not necessarily clicked.
-This is required because customers in the control group can never click a Slot, as they are not shown, meaning this group always has zero attributions for that content.
+Unlike the standard attribution system, control group results are based on what a visitor has viewed, not what they clicked.
+This is necessary because customers in a control group never see Slots, so they can’t click them and always have zero attributions for that content.

-The Control group report displays the improvement in RPM (Revenue Per Mille) between shoppers who saw the content or received a triggered email and made a purchase vs those who didn't because they were in the control group.
+The Control group report shows the improvement in RPM (revenue per mille) by comparing visitors who saw content or received triggered emails and made a purchase with visitors in the control group.
 The values on the control group summary report are based on the last 30 days of data and are updated in real-time.

 Significance